Rumbles/rumbles.github.io/_posts/2018-11-16-puppy-kitten-visit.md

 Leaving a puppy or kitten alone can be a stressful time for both us and our pets.
 Whether you are out at work or just need to get in the weekly shop I will happily pop in to check on them to make sure they're safe and well.

 Longer visits can be arranged.
-Videos will be taken at each visit to show you that your pets are having a lovely time.
+Photographs will be taken at each visit to show you that your pets are having a lovely time.